 Treating your pet in the coronavirus crisis

-In keeping with the new government guidelines issued yesterday advising. everyone to stay at home bar all non-essential travel, and following the Royal College of Veterinary Surgeons (RCVS) communication:
+In keeping with the new government guidelines issued over the past few months advising. everyone to stay at home bar all non-essential travel and travel to work, and following the Royal College of Veterinary Surgeons (RCVS) communication:

 "It is responsibility of the veterinary surgeon to take steps to provide 24-hour emergency first aid and pain relief to animals according to their skills and the specific situation, veterinary practices will need to continue to carry out this work.
 It is important that animal owners are able to focus on their own health, and not need to worry about their pets.
 Veterinary surgeons who are providing this essential work can be considered key workers."
 (RCVS)